Explaining Grokking and Information Bottleneck through Neural Collapse Emergence: Conclusion

 \section{Conclusion}

 In this work, we focus on grokking and IB dynamics as two representative late-phase phenomena of DNNs, whose mechanisms have been elusive.
 We show that both phenomena can be explained in terms of the population within-class variance of the learned representations, and more specifically, by the progression of neural collapse and its associated time scale.
 These theoretical findings are supported by our experiments.
+Beyond the theoretical perspective, our results also provide practical implications: tracking quantities such as the rescaled within-class variance can help determine when continued training will be beneficial, and weight decay can accelerate the transition to this late-phase regime.
 A natural next step is to extend the time-scale analysis of neural collapse to other architectures beyond MLP or to different initialization methods.
 Another interesting direction is to analyze the possibility of neural collapse that implicitly arises without weight decay.